Robo Advisor vs. Financial Advisor: Which is Better?

 A financial advisor is a licensed investment professional providing investment, tax, and estate planning advice.

-Before the proliferation of the internet and trading data readily available to everyday investors, individuals relied on financial advisors to manage their investment portfolios.
+Before the proliferation of the internet and the availability of trading data for everyday investors, individuals often relied upon financial advisors to manage their investment portfolios.

-Most financial advisors work as part of a larger company, like the advisors at Personal Capital, but may also work independently.
+Many financial advisors work for a larger company, like the advisors at Personal Capital, but some may also work independently.
 Traditional advisors usually charge clients a flat fee based on assets under management (AUM).

 There are approximately 330,000 financial advisors in the United States.